Chronicles of Barsetshire

 The Chronicles of Barsetshire is a series of six novels by English author Anthony Trollope, published between 1855 and 1867.
 They are set in the fictional English county of Barsetshire and its cathedral town of Barchester.
-The novels concern the dealings of the clergy and the gentry, and the political, amatory, and social manoeuvrings that go on among them.
+The novels concern the dealings of the clergy and the gentry, and the political, amatory, and social manoeuvrings among them.

 A series was not planned when Trollope began writing The Warden.
 Rather, after creating Barsetshire, he found himself returning to it as the setting for his following works.
-It wasn't until 1878, 11 years after The Last Chronicle of Barset, that these six novels were collectively published as the Chronicles of Barset.
+It was not until 1878, 11 years after The Last Chronicle of Barset, that these six novels were collectively published as the Chronicles of Barset.